by Donald E. Sheppard ©2014 NACC|

 During my research, I, Donald E. Sheppard, have visited every site mentioned in this report to verify my interpretations of source data.
 My interest is purely avocational, however.
 I have helped scientists find things over the years - quarters, transportation, sponsorship, volunteer diggers, favorable publicity and significant sites (including the Tatham Mound, photos below) using historic documentation and dogged persistence.
 In the process, I have learned a few things about our country, and a lot about how difficult it is to trudge the many swamps DeSoto was supposed, by "Official" trail seekers, to have crossed.

 I have studied places on ancient maps for 35 years, searched for and found some places, surveyed them, surfaced collected them, excavated a few, and turned over everything I have ever found to the proper public custodian.
 I owe Florida my education: two Master's Degrees, one in Science from the University of West Florida, the other in Arts from the University of Florida, a Bachelor of Science in Engineering from the University of South Florida, an Associate in Arts from the St. Petersburg Junior College, and a high school diploma from Clearwater High School.
 I am an airplane pilot and Commissioned Officer in the U.S. Navy.
 Over the years I have sailed Florida's coasts and flown its skies.
-My family has lived in Central Florida for five generations. ...to Contact the Author
+My family has lived in Central Florida for seven generations. ...to Contact the Author

 ABOUT THIS PRESENTATION